What are the causes of spiritual awakening or enlightenment?

 Maybe we can hold the question of what role inquiry, devotion, effort, surrender, transmission, meditation, gratitude, intention, silencing the mind, study of spiritual books, involvement with a teacher or master, ripeness of the student, karma, grace, and luck play in our enlightenment with an openness and curiosity, instead of a need to define their roles once and for all.
 The flowering of consciousness in your own existence is as unique as every flower, and ultimately we are all here to discover how it is going to happen uniquely this time around.
 What is your consciousness like right now?
 How open is the flower of your awareness?
 Is it still budding or has it blossomed?
 Just as every flower fades and another comes along, what about now?
 And now?
 What happens this time when you meditate?
 What happens now when you inquire "Who am I?"
 How does it feel right now to open your heart with gratitude even if nothing much is happening?
 What impact does reading this article or any other piece of writing have on you?
 Every stage of a plant's existence is valuable and even necessary for its flowering.
 Your experience is always adding to the richness of the unfolding of consciousness in this moment.
 May you enjoy the garden of your true nature, including when spiritual awakenings are blooming, and when spiritual enlightenment seems far away.

-(This post is included in the free ebook: That Is That: Essays About True Nature )
+(This post is from Nirmala's book: That Is That: Essays About True Nature )